QLAC = QUALIFYING LONGEVITY ANNUITY CONTRACT

 Getting instant QLAC quotes from top insurance companies is easier with our live instant QLAC calculator.
 QLAC will allow you to use less of your retirement savings, increase your income by 20% with guaranteed lifetime income, and defer your required minimum distribution to age 85.

-As retirees live longer the government has passed a law that allows the lesser of 25% or $145,000 (increased in 2022) of your December 31st prior year IRA balance to be invested into a "qualified" longevity annuity contract or QLAC therefore avoiding RMD until the maximum age of 85.
+As retirees live longer the government has passed a law that allows $200,000 (increased in 2023) of your December 31st prior year IRA balance to be invested into a "qualified" longevity annuity contract or QLAC therefore avoiding RMD until the maximum age of 85.
 This low cost no annual fee deferred income annuity encourages guaranteed lifetime income in retirement.

 QLAC (Qualifying Longevity Annuity Contract) Rules: